 So, you need to have a steady intake of vitamin C daily to produce viable results.
 Some famous examples of citrus fruits include oranges, lemons, grapefruits, limes, clementines and tangerines.
 Eat them as a whole, drink their juice or squeeze on top of your salads to reap the maximum benefit!

 Did you know that red bell peppers are an even richer source of vitamin c than citrus fruits?
 Yes, that’s true!
 As mentioned above, vitamin c acts as an antioxidant that fights all free radicals, which are unstable molecules known to damage the immune system and even the DNA.

 Some researches also suggest that vitamin c can help boost immunity in people under significant stress.
-Red bell peppers also contain beta carotenes, which are great for promoting general health by keeping the eyes, skin and mucous membranes healthy - skin is the first line of defence against foreign particles such as viruses and bacteria.
+Red bell peppers also contain beta carotene's, which are great for promoting general health by keeping the eyes, skin and mucous membranes healthy - skin is the first line of defense against foreign particles such as viruses and bacteria.

 Remember that all dark leafy vegetables such as kale and arugula have the same benefits as spinach.
 Like broccoli, it’s best to cook spinach as little as possible to preserve all its nutrients.

 Broccoli is another immunity-boosting food which is rich in many vitamins and minerals.
 To name a few, broccoli is packed with high quantities of vitamin A, C and E along with fiber and many other antioxidants.